 Identification of a specific idea is the first step.
 This may be an original idea, the result of other background research or based on anecdotal reports.

 The hypothesis is developed following research to find out what is already known about the observation.
 The hypothesis is then used to make predictions of probable effects that can be tested by experiment.

 Conducting a well-designed experiment is the most important step of the process.
 Much effort is made at this stage to properly design or “control” the experiment so that other external factors (“confounders”) cannot influence the outcome.
 The resulting data is analysed and the hypothesis is rejected or modified if not supported by the experimental outcome.

-- Researchers may report preliminary findings at conferences to share knowledge and obtain feedback.
-The may revise the hypothesis or experiment based on this feedback.
-Interim results presented at conferences have not benefited from peer review and should be interpreted with caution.
+Researchers report preliminary findings at conferences to share knowledge and obtain feedback.
+Interim results presented at conferences have generally not benefited from peer review and should be interpreted with caution.

 - Established Knowledge:

-In order to arrive at a scientific consensus, the results of many experiments are compared through a weight of evidence approach.
+The results of many experiments are compared through a weight of evidence approach (see our booklet on this topic).
 This is not simply a case of counting publications, individual peer reviewed studies are examined and their strengths and weaknesses noted.
 This allows overall conclusions to be formed about the strength of the evidence for the hypothesis and a consensus of what is established knowledge about a subject.
-However, science is not static and even established theories may be challenged by new experimental findings that have followed the scientific method.